 It is an understatement to say that no one enjoys a headache.
-An otherwise great day can be ruined entirely by a headache.
-Many people resort to NSAIDs (nonsteroidal anti-inflammatory drugs) – aspirin, ibuprofen, Advil, Motrin, etc. – to combat their headache.
+An otherwise great day can be ruined entirely by headaches.
+Many people resort to NSAIDs (non-steroidal anti-inflammatory drugs) – aspirin, ibuprofen, Advil, Motrin, etc. – to combat their headache.
 A migraine is another beast entirely.
 Typically affecting one side of the head, and often accompanied by nausea and disturbed vision, a migraine can lay someone up for a day or two, depending on the severity.
 The word “migraine” comes from the Greek hemi- meaning “half” and kranion meaning “skull,” affecting, as it often does, half of a person’s head.
 Any weapon against a migraine would be extremely valuable indeed – particularly when it spells prevention.
-Some factors have been isolated that can cause headaches, including migraines:

 - Food additives – Pesticides, preservatives, and chemical additives, such as monosodium glutamate (MSG), can all play a role in migraines.
 The body is not built to assimilate such compounds.
 Additionally, GMOs (genetically modified organisms) are increasingly suspect, to put it mildly.
 Using foods labeled “organic” and “GMO-free,” and checking the ingredients will help you make the right decisions.

 - Alcohol – Many people are hypersensitive to alcohol.
 It is essentially fermented organic material and poisonous to the body.